Skip to main content

 What do I get for my membership?

 You get to be part of what is a very special club full of history and atmosphere.
 Just browse this website to be convinced.
-On a practical level, as well has having access to coaching and subsidised physiotherapy the club will pay your entry fees to all the races (provided you run) and subsidise travel expenses and accommodation.
+On a practical level, as well as having access to coaching and subsidised physiotherapy, the club will pay your entry fees to all the races (provided you run) and subsidise travel expenses and accommodation.

 Do you have to be a hard-core runner to join CUH&H?